 The Sullivan Group

-Dr. Gareth Sullivan is the vice director of the newly established Centre of Excellence – Hybrid Technology Hub.
+Dr. Gareth Sullivan is a PI in the Hybrid Technology Hub.
 He is a group leader within the Norwegian Centre for Stem Cell Research (www.garethsullivan.com) and has affiliated positions at the Institute of Immunology and the Department of Pediatric Research, Oslo University Hospital.
 His research focuses on understanding what dictates cellular fate decisions and the utilisation of induced pluripotent stem cells to dissect debilitating metabolic disease.
 Over the past 5 years the Sullivan group has developed liver models using human pluripotent stem cells.
 This includes the first description of an endodermal lineage (hepatoctyes) being derived from human induced pluripotent stem cells using a small molecule approach.
 These technologies are now being employed to unravel metabolic disease with patient specific models to gain insight into disease processes in the dish.

 - Scarfe L, Brillant N, Kumar JD, Ali N, Alrumayh A, Amali M, Barbellion S and et al. Pre-clinical imaging methods for assessing the safety and efficacy of regenerative medicine therapies.
 Nature Regenerative Medicine.
 2017: Manuscript in Press/ Accepted.